CodeforSouth/HackNight-GuideBook/README.md

 7. **End**

   It's 8:30pm Civic Hack Night is complete.
-  Rope people into clean up, The Lab Miami gives us free space so lets mind our manners and leave it cleaner than we found it.
+  Rope people into clean up; CIC Miami gives us free space so lets mind our manners and leave it cleaner than we found it.
   Exit through side door make sure it closes behind you.